Starwarsfan2099/PyWinDbg/README.md

 Building requires the Microsoft Visual C++ Compiler for Python 2.7 be installed from [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
 PyDasm needs to be built and installed, a working Windows 10 fork can be found [here](https://github.com/axcheron/pydasm).
-Other missing dependencies should be able to be easily installed with `pip`.
+Other dependencies can be installed with `pip install -r requirements.txt`.
 If you want support for Windows XP, you need `psutil 3.4.2`.